ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

     ![](./images/topic-message-retention.png)

     Finally the replicas for high availability.
-3 Is the production deployment, and in-sync replicas = 2, means producer get full acknowledge when there is 2 replicas done.
+3 is the production deployment, and in-sync replicas = 2, means producer get full acknowledge when there are 2 replicas done.
 Broker partition leader keeps information of in-sync replicas.

     ![](./images/topic-replicas.png)

-1. Explain that topic can be created via yaml file.
+1. Just as an important note, topic may be created via yaml file or using CLI command.
 Go to the [rt-inventory GitOps - es-topics.yaml](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops/blob/main/environments/rt-inventory-dev/services/ibm-eventstreams/base/es-topics.yaml) and explain some of the parameters.

 1. We will go over the process of adding new topic by using GitOps in [this section](/#topic-management-with-gitops)